 Effective software development managers can effectively balance the competing demands of the project and the team and make informed decisions that keep the project on track.
 They also have strong problem-solving skills and can identify and address issues as they arise.

-Software development management is specifically focused on overseeing the development of software systems.
-This includes managing the development team, setting project goals and timelines, and ensuring that the final product meets the requirements and specifications set out at the beginning of the project.
-It requires a deep understanding of the software development process, including programming languages, software design and architecture, testing and debugging techniques, and project management tools and methodologies.
+Software development management and project management are closely related fields, but there are some key differences between the two.
+Software development management is specifically focused on overseeing the development of software systems — managing the development team, setting project goals and timelines, and ensuring that the final product meets the requirements and specifications set out at the beginning of the project.

+In summary, software development management is focused on the specific process of developing software systems, while project management is focused on the broader process of managing any type of project.
 Whether a project should have a software development manager and/or a project manager depends on the size and complexity of the project, as well as the specific needs and goals of the project.